yuweizhou3/FeasibilityRecycleObs/README.md

 We provide the folder `inventory` that contains some of the required input and code to test the performance of Procedures ${\cal RF}$, $\text{Recycle}^{\cal B}$ and $\text{Restart}^{\rm max}$.

 ### Data

+As discussed in the paper, the demand is generated following a Poisson random variable.